Has your vehicle failed the NJ State Inspection? Nancy explains the steps you need to take to fix the issue & pass the re-inspection.

 Be aware, you can get a ticket for a failure to repair if you’re driving with a failed inspection over the allotted timeframe of 30 days from the last day of the month that is on your inspection sticker.

 You still need to find a repair center to fix that problem.
 Well, if you’re in Mays Landing, always you can schedule with us here at Kneble’s Auto Service Center.
-As we are a certified New Jersey emission repair facility, along with being a private inspection facility, which means you can repair your vehicle with us and have it reinspected at 5473 Somers Point Road, where we’re located.
+As we are a being a private inspection facility, which means you can repair your vehicle with us and have it reinspected at 5473 Somers Point Road, where we’re located.

 You do not have to return to the state inspection center because we are a one-stop-shop.
 If it’s not us, you need to make sure you have the repair done at a New Jersey certified emission repair facility as it’s the law, or of course, you have the option to repair your own vehicle.